ibm-cloud-docs/Cloudant/guides/mvcc.md

 The following map function is is an example that emits all conflicting revisions for every document that has a conflict.

-### Example of a map function to find documents with a conflict
+See the following example of a map function to find documents with a conflict:

 ```javascript
 function (doc) {